tomglynch/tglyn.ch/src/DJ/index.md

 “Fantastic! :) Keep up the good work!
 I loved it!” -- S.B.

-### Another idea

-Is this guy a joke?!
+"Is this guy a joke?!
 He just plays around on youtube and wants us to watch and maybe even dance?
 Fucking hell.
-Ridiculous.
+Ridiculous." -- Felipe 44

-Oh that mix actually worked.
+"Oh that mix actually worked.
 Oh why is he playing Shrek?
-Oh I didn't expect a Shrek and Daft Punk mix to work.
+Oh I didn't expect a Shrek and Daft Punk mix to work." -- Men in Black actor Shane Wibbles

 ### Request nostalgia